 Every company can help and every company should.Jon fee, SVP of Salesforce.org

-All this in a climate where the U.K. is under scrutiny for reducing its foreign aid.
+All this in a climate where the U.K. recently came under under scrutiny for reducing its foreign aid.
 And U.S. efforts, while improving on many accounts, are politicized.
 Companies are in the hot seat.
 They need to ramp up their support of India, Nepal, Africa, South America, and other low- and middle-income regions, or the suffering will magnify — and it will magnify around the world as new strains kick off a new wave of COVID worldwide.
 This is a humanitarian crisis of epic proportions.

 Many businesses and organizations are taking steps to help.
 The COVAX initiative, a global alliance between the Coalition for Epidemic Preparedness Innovations (CEPI), Global Vaccine Alliance (GAVI), the World Health Organization (WHO), and other partners, is on track to deliver at least two billion vaccine doses to countries in need by the end of 2021.
 Salesforce provides the pro bono platform which enables the distribution of vaccines at this scale.

 In partnership with HSBC, Salesforce also recently sent a plane with oxygen concentrators and pulse oximeters to New Delhi.
-We donated $1 million to relief efforts and our employees have raised nearly $900 thousand in employee-inspired giving.
+We donated $1 million to relief efforts and our employees have raised nearly $1 million in employee-inspired giving.
 We also set up a 24/7 helpline for employees and family members who need information on hospital beds, testing, and more.
 Demonstrating the impact businesses have when they come together, Salesforce helped organize a global coalition of more than 40 companies that have mobilized $28 million to support organizations meeting pressing needs across India.
 Other large corporations like Google, IBM, and Deloitte are also supporting relief efforts.

 Companies don’t have to be as large as Salesforce to support the cause.
 My colleague Jon Fee, the senior vice president of Salesforce.org, has been outspoken about corporate social responsibility.
 “Every company can help and every company should,” he said.
 “There is no such thing as a small donation — especially in a time of crisis.”
 He also believes giving sparks more giving.
 And he says that if corporations lean in at a global level, they will spark more giving at the local level.